mastodon/mastodon/CONTRIBUTING.md

 2. By working on the back-end application
 3. By working on the front-end application

+Choosing what to work on in a large open source project is not easy.
+The list of GitHub issues may provide some ideas, but not every feature request has been greenlit.
+Likewise, not every change or feature that resolves a personal itch will be merged into the main repository.
+Some communication ahead of time may be wise.

 Below are the guidelines for working on pull requests:

 ## General